simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - Snaps of encrypted volumes are automatically encrypted, same goes for restoring from snaps
     - Can share unencrypted volumes
     - You can add multiple volumes to an EC2 instance and then create your own RAID 5/RAID 10/RAID 0 configurations using those volumes
-    - Snapshot of RAID Array - take application consistent snapshot: Stop app, flush transactions, unmount raid array (shotdown ec2), take snapshot
+    - Snapshot of RAID Array - take application consistent snapshot: Stop app, flush transactions, unmount raid array (shotdown ec2), take snapshot - otherwise restored RAID array integrity can be degraded
 - Security Groups
     - Changes to SGs are applied immediately
     - Can have multiple SGs per instance